Asia Markets Mixed As Fed Cuts Rates, Suggests No More Are Likely - UrduPoint

 The dollar struggled to recover from the widely expected move, with the broadly upbeat mood providing support to higher-yielding, riskier currencies, while the pound was also helped by receding Brexit worries.

-After announcing the third cut this year -- having raised rates four times in 2018 -- Fed chief Jerome Powell said that while the China-US trade row and Brexit uncertainty had hit investment, the economy had been "resilient to the winds that have been blowing this year".
+After announcing the third cut this year, Fed chief Jerome Powell said that while the US-China trade row and Brexit uncertainty had hit investment, the economy had been "resilient to the winds that have been blowing this year".

 His comments came after data showed growth dipped marginally in the third quarter to 1.9 percent but was much better than the 1.6 percent forecast.
 A reading on private-sector jobs also showed a better-than-expected rise.